-IF THE SMOKE ALARM SOUNDS

-RESPONDING TO AN ALARM AWARNING!
+IF THE SMOKE ALARM SOUNDS RESPONDING TO AN ALARM AWARNING

-If the unit alarms and you are not testing the unit, it is warning you of a potentially dangerous situation that requires yo immediate attention.
+If the unit alarms and you are not testing the unit, it is warning you of a potentially dangerous situation that requires your immediate attention.
 NEVER ignore any alarm.
-Ignoring the ng you of a potentially dan
+Ignoring the

 - alarm may result in injury or death.
-Never remove the batteries from a battery operated Smoke/CO Alarm to stop an unwanted alarm (caused by cooking smoke, - etc.).
+Never remove the batteries from a battery operated Smoke/CO Alarm to stop an unwanted alarm (caused by cooking smoke. etc.).
 Removing batteries disables the alarm so it cannot sense smoke, and removes your protection.
 Instead open a window or fan the smoke away from the unit.
-The alarm will reset auto- - If the unit alarms get everyone out of the house immediately.
+The alarm will reset - · If the unit alarms get everyone out of the house immediately dressed or collect anything